mdjasper/go-http-server/readme.md

 an appropriate response (html, image asset, etc) and the response is written to the TCP connection which is then closed.

+## Routing

+The router is a function which returns a function which returns the response (headers + body) as a string.
+These handlers can be anonymous closures or named functions, as long as the method signature matches.
+Path matches are evaluated in the order that they are declared.

 ## Usage

 go-http-server may be useful for study of basic HTTP server architecture, but has